arangodb/arangodb/Documentation/Books/Cookbook/Administration/Migrate2.8to3.0.md

 Note that you can remove individual collections from your dump by deleting their pair of structure and data file in the dump directory.
-In this way you can restore your data in several steps or even parallelise the restore operation by running multiple `arangorestore` processes concurrently on different dump directories.
+In this way you can restore your data in several steps or even parallelize the restore operation by running multiple `arangorestore` processes concurrently on different dump directories.
 You should consider using different coordinators for the different `arangorestore` processes in this case.